jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 </v-click>

 <!--
 Change can be difficult.
-Some teams may be resistant to new tools or processes, even if they're meant to help.
-Emphasize how DevEx improvements can boost team morale, improve collaboration, and reduce developer frustration.
+Some teams may be resistant to new tools or processes, even if they're meant to help. [click]Emphasize how DevEx improvements can boost team morale, improve collaboration, and reduce developer frustration.
 Happier developers are more productive and engaged.
 -->

 ---